 Bread pudding is normally found in the dessert chapter of a cookbook.
-When I was a baker, I arranged my baking schedule so that these bread puddings were still warm when the lunch crowd arrived.
+So when I was a baker, I arranged my baking schedule to ensure that these bread puddings were still warm when the lunch crowd arrived.
 But there always seemed to be more customers asking for bread pudding early in the day.
 Not one to stand in the way of people who enjoy dessert for breakfast, I started baking the bread pudding earlier and earlier, until it wound up in the breakfast pastry lineup as bread pudding muffins.
 Since Grand Central bread pudding is baked in muffin cups and tastes quite a bit like French toast, this seems fitting.
 If you can’t think about bread pudding before noon, don’t hesitate to bake this for dessert.
 Finish it with a boozy hard sauce or fresh berries mixed with a bit of sugar to draw out their juices.–Piper Davis

 Bread Pudding Muffins Recipe